Peter Abelard: Tragic events

 To appease Fulbert, Abelard proposed a marriage.
-Héloïse initially opposed marriage, but to appease her worries about Abelard's career prospects as a married philosopher, the couple were married in secret (At this time, clerical celibacy was becoming the standard at higher levels in the church orders).
+Héloïse initially opposed marriage, but to appease her worries about Abelard's career prospects as a married philosopher, the couple were married in secret.
+(At this time, clerical celibacy was becoming the standard at higher levels in the church orders.)

 To avoid suspicion of involvement with Abelard, Heloise continued to stay at the house of her uncle.
 When Fulbert publicly disclosed the marriage, Héloïse vehemently denied it, arousing Fulbert's wrath and abuse.
 Abelard rescued her by sending her to the convent at Argenteuil, where she had been brought up, to protect her from her uncle.
-Héloïse dressed as a nun and shared the nun's life, though she was not consecrated.
+Héloïse dressed as a nun and shared the nun's life, though she was not veiled.

 Fulbert, infuriated that Heloise had been taken from his house and possibly believing that Abelard had disposed of her at Argenteuil in order to be rid of her, arranged for a band of men to break into Abelard's room one night and castrate him.
 In legal retribution for this vigilante attack, members of the band were punished, and Fulbert, scorned by the public, took temporary leave of his canon duties (he does not appear again in the Paris cartularies for several years).

 In shame of his injuries, Abelard retired permanently as a Notre Dame canon, with any career as a priest or ambitions for higher office in the church shattered by his loss of manhood.
-He effectively hid himself as a monk at the monastery of St. Denis, near Paris, avoiding the questions of his horrified public.
+He effectively hid himself as a monk at the monastery of St Denis, near Paris, avoiding the questions of his horrified public.
 Roscellinus and Fulk of Deuil ridiculed and belittled Abelard for being castrated.

-Upon joining the monastery at St. Denis, Abelard insisted that Héloïse take vows as a nun (she had few other options at the time).
+Upon joining the monastery at St. Dennis, Abelard insisted that Héloïse take vows as a nun (she had few other options at the time).
 Héloïse protested her separation from Abelard, sending numerous letters re-initiating their friendship and demanding answers to theological questions concerning her new vocation.